BrandonSmith710/BrandonSmith710/README.md

 - 👋 Hello, my name is Brandon Smith
 - 👀 I’m interested in data science, data/software engineering, cooking, exercising and movies
-- 🌱 I am currently learning about stateful lstms for time series forecasting
+- 🌱 I am currently learning about data pipeline automation
-- 💞️ I’d really like to work on more natural language processing projects
+- 💞️ I’d really like to work on more natural language understanding projects
 - 📫 How to reach me: brandon.smith8@yahoo.com

 <!---